-Currently, NUNAV Navigation uses so-called "environment caching".
+Currently, NUNAV Navigation uses a so-called "environment caching."

 Comments